 The Fair Credit Reporting Act applies to most background reports run for employment purposes.
-The law covers several aspects of the employment relationship, including the application for employment, the authorization to run the background check, the background check itself, and the ways in which an employer uses a background check.
+The FCRA regulates several aspects of the employment relationship, including the authorization to run the background check, the background check itself, and the ways in which an employer uses a background check.

-1. Obtain your written authorization to access your background (or consumer) report; and
+1. Obtain your written authorization to access your background report; and

 2. Provide you with a disclosure that it may use the background report for employment purposes.